BCM-HGSC/ARBoR/README.md

 ### Generating the ledger

+To generate a ledger, pass in a directory of reports and a private key.
+The generator currently requires XML files that provide the metadata for associated PDF files.
+This command will generate a ledger for all files in a folder:

     python ledger_generator.py -h  # for help
     python ledger_generator.py --ledger=arbor-ledger.json --privatekey=arbor-private.key --publickey=arbor-public.key --recursive reportdir/

 ### Verifying that a file is current and unaltered

-The ARBOR Client can be used by any approved entity holding the publickey to validate the authenticity and integrity of the received artifacts.
-Running the following command on a folder of reports or a single report will identify if the report(s) are valid and up to date.
+To verify files against a ledger, pass in either individual files or directories along with a public key that corresponds to the private key used when generating the ledger.
+Running the following command on a folder of reports or a single report will identify if the report(s) are valid and up to date:

     python ledger_validator.py -h  # for help
     python ledger_validator.py --ledger=arbor-ledger.json --publickey=arbor-public.key --check-latest reportdir